top of page

 Is January a popular time to visit Morocco?

-Visiting Morocco in January is an excellent choice for sightseers looking to avoid the crowds and take advantage of lower accommodation prices in popular destinations like Marrakech and Fes.
-During this off-peak season, the country's major tourist attractions see far fewer visitors, allowing you to explore iconic sites and attractions with more breathing room.
-For photographers, you won’t have to compete for the best vantage point and the lack of desert dust makes it ideal for capturing clear, crisp images.
+Visiting Morocco in January is perfect if you're looking to avoid the crowds and take advantage of lower accommodation prices in popular destinations like Marrakech and Fes.
+During this shoulder season, Morocco's major tourist attractions see fewer visitors, allowing you to explore iconic sites and attractions with more breathing room.

-By visiting Morocco in January, not only will you be able to immerse yourself in the country’s captivating culture and stunning scenery without the chaos of peak season, but you'll also find that many sought-after accommodations offer deeply discounted rates.
+By travelling to Morocco in January, not only will you be able to immerse yourself in the country’s captivating culture and stunning scenery without the chaos of peak season, but you'll also find that many accommodations offer discounted rates.
 Whether you want to stay in a luxury riad in Fes or a beachside hotel in Essaouira, January is one of the cheapest months to visit Morocco.
-Keep in mind that the start of January still sees a bit of demand when Europeans are visiting on their Christmas/New Year break.

 Visiting Morocco in January